In the midst of your very first year as a Woman of the World (which is what I call being a full-time entrepreneur)?

 - A one-page website.
 As long as it makes it clear as to who you are, what you do and for whom along with a way to contact you, you’re golden.
 Resources: About.me, SquareSpace, Wix, WordPress.com.

 - Business “cards”.
 It’s so important to have something to leave someone with when you’ve sparked their interest in what you do.
 Business cards are still standard, but I’ve been to conferences recently where people passed out business tattoos, pencils, and post-it notes – so don’t be afraid to get creative.
-Resources: Vistaprint (the discount codes from Coupon Cabin are always the best ones for that site), Moo, Sticker Robot (that’s where my sticker biz cards + postcards came from), this Pinterest board.
+Resources: Vistaprint (the discount codes from Coupon Cabin are always the best ones for that site), Moo, Sticker Robot (even biz cards + postcards!), this Pinterest board.

 - One product or service to offer – and the who, what, and why behind it.
 When I started this site in 2008, there was only one thing you could buy from me: 12 one-on-one coaching sessions.
 I didn’t add another offering (even an ebook!) ’til 2010, and it allowed me to make my effective escape.
 Resources: your own passion/experience as to what you wanna work on and how.
 If you need more clarity, The Right Brain Business Plan and The Renaissance Business are both great resources depending on what your challenges are.
-If you’re not sure what your business would be – but you know you want one! – I created a workbook and online course for that, and can also work with ya one-on-one (I opened up 2 spots to start with me next month!).
+If you’re not sure what your business would be – but you know you want one! – I created a program for that.

 - A way to track your income and expenses.
 The tax man always comes knocking, and while you don’t need to be incorporated in order to start making money (I didn’t become an LLC ’til 2010, although I started getting paid for my coaching in 2008), you do need to keep good records as to what’s going in and what’s going out for your business – especially because there’s so much you can write off!
 Resources: Mint, YNAB, Outright.